-4. The master's degree committee will make an overall assessment of the candidate's basic and professional preparation, taking into account the results of the candidate's entire university career, including the work related to the preparation of the thesis.
+4. The Second-cycle degree committee will make an overall assessment of the candidate's basic and professional preparation, taking into account the results of the candidate's entire university career, including the work related to the preparation of the thesis.
 In the final examination, the candidate must demonstrate mastery of the subjects, the ability to work independently and adequate communication skills.

 5. In order to be admitted to the final examination, the student must have successfully passed, within ten days of the date set for the examination, the assessment relating to all the activities envisaged in the official study plan for a total of at least 96 ECTS credits.

 6. Three examination sessions are scheduled for each academic year: summer, autumn and winter.
-As a rule, the first useful session for taking the master's degree examination is the summer session at the end of the second term of the final year.
+As a rule, the first useful session for taking the Second-cycle degree examination is the summer session at the end of the second term of the final year.